Tracking your application

 If you receive a Conditional offer to start a Postgraduate Taught course in September, you should provide evidence that you‘ve met all of the conditions outlined in your offer by 30 August, unless otherwise agreed with us.

 Accepting or declining your offer

-You can accept your offer through UCAS Postgraduate — we advise you to do this as soon as possible.
+You can accept your offer through the Westminster Applicant Portal — we advise you to do this as soon as possible.

-If you decide you don't want to accept your offer, or if you'd like to withdraw your application, please also let us know through UCAS Postgraduate.
+If you decide you don't want to accept your offer, or if you'd like to withdraw your application, please also let us know through the Westminster Applicant Portal.

 Uploading additional information to your application

 You may be asked to upload evidence of your qualifications, or supplementary information that was not supplied with your original application.
 If this is the case, we'll let you know and email you instructions on how to do this.